nus-cs2103-AY2223S1/ip/docs/README.md

 ```
 Duck says:

-Got it.
+Quack!
 I've added this task:
   [T][] finish CS2103T iP assignment
-Now you have 1 task in the list.
+Now you have 1 task in the list, quack!
 ```
 ---